Braniewo: Early modern era

 Braniewo was occupied by Sweden for about three years during the Livonian War in the 16th century.
 In Warmia, Lutheran teachings again were suppressed when Prince-Bishop Stanislaus Hosius (1504–1579) brought in the Jesuits and founded the Collegium Hosianum school.
 Among the students of the school were Polish Catholic Saint Andrew Bobola, Polish statesmen and high dignitaries Mikołaj Zebrzydowski and Piotr Gembicki, Europe's most prominent 17th-century Latin poet Maciej Kazimierz Sarbiewski, missionary, explorer, mathematician, astronomer and sinologist Jan Mikołaj Smogulecki, and Primate of Poland Gabriel Podoski.
 Prominent Hungarian Renaissance poet Bálint Balassi stayed in the town in 1590–1591.
 A priestly seminary was added in 1564.
 Pope Gregory XIII later added a papal mission seminary for northern and eastern European countries.
 Regina Protmann (1552–1613), a native of Braunsberg (Braniewo), founded the Saint Catherine Order of Sisters in the town, recognized by the church in 1583.
+She was declared the patroness saint of Braniewo in 2002.
 The Jesuit theologian Antonius Possevinus was instrumental in enlarging the Collegium Hosianum in the 1580s to counter the growing Protestant movement.
+The college's library, including the works of Nicolaus Copernicus, was looted by the Swedes in 1626 and is still housed in the Uppsala University Library.